merelydust/TalkingClock/README.md

 - **Accessible**: the audio files are easily accessible from our repository.
 We allow for controlled access since we want to ensure the data security of our voices.
 Users do have to agree to our license that restricts the commercial use of the data.
 - **Interoperable**: the audio files are interoperable by any interested party because of the standardized format across the files.
 We decided to use the `.wav`-format, seeing that it is considered a standard audio format in the field.
 This allows for interoperability across different operating systems, applications, and analysis software.
 - **Reusable**: the data also promotes reuse for related research or applications.
 The licensing only restricts commercial use, however, also allows for building upon the current dataset.
 The data is furthermore well-documented and machine-readable.

+## Ethical Considerations

+There are no obvious ethical considerations for this project.
+Yet, since we are sharing data containing our personal voices, we have to consider the possible implications of this decision.
+Our voices could, for example, be used by bad actors to clone our voice in order to damage our reputation in any way.
+Therefore, we decided for protected access rather than public access to this repository.
+Other ethical concerns would include the damage that can be caused by modifying our software in any dangerous manner, but this is unlikely per the limited scope of the project.

 ## License